 Students are expected to fully participate in drills and follow the directions of faculty and staff.

 Broward County Public Schools faculty and staff are required to complete training on emergency policies and procedures annually.

-New faculty and staff are provided access to the Emergency Preparedness Manual and are trained on their respective roles in an emergency at the time of hire.
-Training is reinforced through subsequent trainings and drills conducted throughout the school year.
+New faculty and staff are trained on their role-specific duties expected to be performed in an emergency.
+Training is reinforced through both actual and tabletop drills, which are conducted throughout the school year.

 Recovery is one of the five critical phases of Emergency Management outlined in the BCPS Emergency Preparedness Manual.

 Accordingly, the District has a Crisis Response and Recovery Handbook which addresses the four components of recovery (academic, physical, fiscal, and emotional).
 This handbook provides general guidelines for crisis response and recovery for different timeframes and can be used in conjunction with individual school safety and security plans.